trychlos/pwix-forums/README.md

 ### Globally exported object

 The `pwix:forums` package exports a single `pwiForums` object which holds all necessary data and functions.

+### Blaze templates

+#### `frsForums`

+The `frsForums` Blaze template let the application display the available forums.

+Whether a user is connected or not, all public forums are visible here.

+A private forum is only displayed if the logged-in user has a read access on it, either because it is explicitely listed in the readers list, or because he/she has a `FRS_PRIVATE_VIEW` role.

 ---